mr7brown/portfolio/docs/Developer/Git/git-setup.md

 $ git push - u origin master
 ```

-### 4. Final Step - Working with the Local and Remote Repositories
+### 4. Working with the Local and Remote Repositories

-Now that the local repository `<git-new-repo>` is connected to your remote Github repository, you can `push` your content, code, or whatever to a web-based storage location.
+Now that the local repository `<git-new-repo>` is connected to your remote Github repository, you can `push` your content to a cloud-based storage location.

-All you need to do is make an edit to the repo.
-Let's do that:

 1. Open your text editor (Visual Studio Code, Atom, etc.).
-1. Navigate to the desktop and open the `<new-git-repo>` folder.
+2. Navigate to the desktop and open the `<new-git-repo>` folder.

    - If using Visual Studio Code, type **Cmd** + **o** to open finder.

 You should now see the contents of the `<new-git-repo>`, which contains the blank `notes.md` file.
 If you edit the file by entering "Hello, World!" and save the file, Git will recognize that the file has changed.

 To check this:

-1. Go back to your terminal (be sure that your terminal is pointed to the `<new-git-repo>`) and run:
+3. Navigat to your open terminal (be sure that your terminal is pointed to the `<new-git-repo>`) and run:

 ```
-# You should see "modified: notes.md"
 $ git status
 ```

-1. Now you need to `add` the modified file to the `index`:
+4. `add` the modified file to the `index`:

 ```
 $ git add notes.md
 ```

-1. `commit` the changes to the `HEAD`:
+5. `commit` changes and update the `HEAD`:

 ```
 $ git commit -m "<enter descriptive message>"
 ```

-1. `push` the changes to Github:
+6. `push` changes to Github:

 ```
 $ git push
 ```

-That's it.
-If refresh your Github repository, then click on the `notes.md` file, you should see "Hello World!" displayed.
+That's it!
+Refresh your Github repository, then click on the `notes.md` file and you should see "Hello World!" displayed.

-The process for creating, updating, and maintaining the repository genrally follows the flow in the exercise, and most of what is expected of technical writers in regards to Git and managing docs as code can be found in this post.
+The process for creating, updating, and maintaining a repository genrally follows the flow in the exercise, and most of what is expected of technical writers in regards to Git and managing docs as code can be found in this post.